gyopiazza/workflow/README.md

 # Workflow

-Workflow is a starting point for any webapp, which includes a SASS preprocessor, CSS minification, CSS autoprefixer, combine media queries, Javascript concatenation and minification, images optimization, server-side and client-side tests (PHPUnit and DalekJS) and system notifications.
+Workflow is a starting point for any webapp, which includes a SASS preprocessor, CSS minification, CSS autoprefixer, combine media queries, Javascript concatenation and minification, images optimization, browsersync for live refresh, client-side tests (DalekJS) and system notifications.

 <br/>